jtsteinbach/sandbox/README.md

 ### What write paths guarantee

 Tree entry names are validated on read (no `/`, `\`, NUL, `.`, `..`, empty, or `.sb`), so a hostile tree can't write outside the repository.
-Every worktree write (checkout, switch, merge, restore, `undo -p`, archive extraction) goes through a parent directory opened with no-follow semantics, an exclusively-created randomized temp file, a complete-write loop, fsync, and atomic rename.
+Every worktree write (checkout, switch, merge, restore, `undo -p`, lock reverts, archive extraction) goes through a parent directory opened with no-follow semantics, an exclusively-created randomized temp file, a complete-write loop, fsync, and atomic rename.
 Archive outputs (`pack`, `export -k`) use the same discipline.
 Directory pruning never touches `.sb`.

 ---